HermanFlynn/RecipeShare/README.md

 3.  **Configure API Base URL:**
     Open `App.jsx` (or `App.js`) in the `frontend/src` directory.
-    Update the `API_BASE_URL` constant to match the URL where your ASP.NET Core API is running.
+    Update the `API_BASE_URL` constant to match the URL where the ASP.NET Core API is running.
     ```javascript
     const API_BASE_URL = 'http://localhost:5154/recipe';
     ```